-Inside the village, a huge traditional hut serves as a gallery of finished woven handicrafts which are ready for delivery to its prospective clients while others are exported to other countries.
+Inside the village, a huge traditional hut serves as a gallery of finished woven handicrafts which are ready for delivery to its prospective clients.
+In contrast, others are exported to other countries.

 The village itself is a paradox with its simple modernity.
-Tribal women sit under a thatched roof, weaving local ‘nito’ vines or native vines into baskets, beer bottle holders and place mats amongst other eco friendly products, plus a construction site building a computer centre for teaching Mangyan children.
+Tribal women sit under a thatched roof, weaving local ‘nito’ vines or native vines into baskets, beer bottle holders, and placemats, amongst other eco-friendly products, plus a construction site building a computer center for teaching Mangyan children.

 Mangyan Kid from Iraya Tribe

-This is not an unusual sight here, and you’ll also find that Mangyans make boxes of all shapes and sizes, place mats, plates, trays, trinkets, bowls and baskets of all sizes all beautifully woven by hand-interweaving colorful vines to make traditional designs.
-The indigenous arts and crafts of the Mangyans are also transported for sale to two stores opened by the Ayalas at Makati City.
+This is not an unusual sight here.
+You’ll also find that Mangyans make boxes of all shapes and sizes, placemats, plates, trays, trinkets, bowls, and baskets of all sizes, all beautifully woven by hand-interweaving colorful vines to make traditional designs.
+The indigenous arts and crafts of the Mangyans are also transported for sale to two stores opened by the Ayalas in Makati City.

 Nito Weave Decorative Jars

-Mangyan art and heritage, including their written language of the Hanunuo and Buhid Mangyan – The Ambahan written in the Surat Mangay – have almost died out.
-These are the last remnants of their pre colonial traditions and handicrafts, which makes this experience even more unique for anyone who appreciates history.
-And at the same time, while the traditions are dying here, the products of the tribes’ work can often be found in many countries in Asia in particular India, Bangkok and Singapore.
+Mangyan art and heritage have almost died out, including their written language of the Hanunuo and Buhid Mangyan – The Ambahan written in the Surat Mangay.
+These are the last remnants of their pre-colonial traditions and handicrafts, which makes this experience even more unique for anyone who appreciates history.
+And at the same time, while the traditions are dying here, the products of the tribes’ work can often be found in many countries in Asia, particularly India, Bangkok, and Singapore.